 In a nonlinear world, only nonlinear ideas will create wealth.
 That is why organizations need activists who challenge the status quo.
 We call them REBELS AT WORK.
 Their goal is to create a movement within their company to raise consciousness and mobilize resources inside the company.
 They challenge the status quo by refusing to “fit in” and by committing to a cause that is at odds with the pervading practices in their organization.

 Rebels at Work are not anarchists.
 They seek to reform rather than to destroy.
 They are the loyal opposition within the organization.
 Their loyalty is not to any particular person or office, but to the continued success of the organization.
 Rebels at Work are intent on protecting the organization from mediocrity and veneration of the past.

 As different as these people might be, there are notable characteristics they have in common: They are broad-minded.
 And open to change.
 We think “open-minded” is the perfect description.
 Be radically open-minded!

 This is especially important today because openness and willingness to change are key requirements for digital transformation.

 Radically Open-Minded – the Polar Opposite of Narrow-Mindedness

 So, how open-minded are you?
 Of course, most people believe they are broad-minded and open to change.
 But is that really the case?
 Here are a few tips on how to judge the real situation:

 - Many people just don’t like their opinion being questioned.
 It can happen when you express dissent a little too forcefully or question an opinion a little too loudly.
 In hierarchical structures in particular, it’s a career killer.
-However, we need to be aware that critical questioning and productive dissent are extremely important because they play a vital role in combatting office groupthink.
+However, we need to be aware that critical thinking and productive dissent are extremely important because they play a vital role in combatting office groupthink.